juejueee/LADMM-Net-for-Sparse-MIMO-Detection/README.md

 # LADMM-Net-for-Sparse-MIMO-Detection
-This repository contains the code for paper:
+This repository contains the code for the paper:
 **A Model-Driven Deep Learning Framework for Sparse MIMO Signal Detection**
 # Software Versions
 * python 3.7